Batman Beyond: Plot

-In the then-future year of 2019, Bruce Wayne is in his late fifties and still fighting crime as Batman, despite suffering recurring health issues relating to his age and past injuries.
-During a rescue of a kidnapped heiress, Bruce suffers a heart attack, and at the risk of being killed by a criminal, betrays a lifelong principle by threatening him with a gun, the weapon used to murder his parents and motivate him to become Batman in the first place.
-Realizing that he will inevitably have to break his strict code to never kill for survival if he continues to fight crime, Bruce reluctantly decides to permanently retire as Batman.
-By this point, his butler and confidant Alfred Pennyworth and additional colleagues such as Lucius Fox and James Gordon have since died.
-All of his rogues gallery are either still incarcerated or residing at Arkham Asylum, reformed, missing, in exile, retired, or dead.
+In the then-future year of 2019, Bruce Wayne is in his sixties and still fighting crime as Batman, despite suffering recurring health issues relating to his age and past injuries.
+During a rescue of a kidnapped heiress, Bruce suffers a heart attack and, at the risk of being killed by a criminal, betrays his cardinal rule by threatening him with a gun, the weapon used to murder his parents and motivate him to become Batman in the first place.
+Realizing that he will inevitably have to break his strict code to never kill for survival if he continues to fight crime, Bruce reluctantly decides to permanently retire from crime fighting to avoid becoming a killer.
+By this point, his butler and confidant, Alfred Pennyworth, and additional colleagues, such as Lucius Fox and James Gordon, have since died of natural causes while his partners, Dick Grayson, Barbara Gordon and Tim Drake are still alive and have moved on after retiring from their crime-fighting duties as Nightwing, Batgirl and Robin, respectively.
+All of his rogues' gallery, if not still incarcerated or residing at Arkham Asylum, are either reformed members of society, missing or in exile, or dead.
 Bruce has also severed ties with Superman and the Justice League.
+After being ousted from leadership of Wayne Enterprises, Bruce Wayne lost his family legacy to a corporate takeover by Powers Technology, resulting in the birth of Wayne-Powers under the ruthless control of Derek Powers.

-Twenty years later, Bruce lives alone in Wayne Manor with only the company of his Doberman Ace.
-One-night, teenage Terry McGinnis is chased by thugs onto the lawn of Wayne Manor, and he and Bruce fight them together, but Bruce has another heart attack shortly afterwards.
+Twenty years later, Bruce lives alone in Wayne Manor with only the company of his Great Dane, Ace.
+One night, rebellious teenager Terry McGinnis is chased by thugs onto the lawn of Wayne Manor, and he and Bruce fight them together, but Bruce has another heart attack shortly afterwards.
 Terry takes Bruce inside and takes care of him.
 Exploring the mansion, Terry discovers the Batcave and asks Bruce to let him take up his mantle.